barryrgreer-hue/aurora-constitution/README.md

 Five rounds of discussion per question

-A combined answer was produced; it appears we reached consensus (final audit pending)
+A combined answer was produced with 100% consensus.

 What you get here